project-sekai-ctf/sekai.team/data/blog/wolvsec-ctf/cpa.md

 Let us first check each function.

-`bytes_to_long_flag` - Takes flag as byte string and turns it into a long number `b` according to the `key` map.
+`bytes_to_long_flag` – Takes flag as byte string and turns it into a long number `b` according to the `key` map.

-`long_to_bytes_flag` - We will use it in the end to convert the number `b` back to flag.
+`long_to_bytes_flag` – We will use it in the end to convert the number `b` back to flag.

-`diffie_hellman` - This is the function we need to focus on.
-We are given an ecryption scheme where `p` is known.
+`diffie_hellman` – This is the function we need to focus on.
+We are given an encryption scheme where `p` is known.
 We can choose arbitrary `A` and the server will compute the following:

 ```py
 s = pow(A,b,p) # b is what we need to attack